★ Investing Strategy Research & Guides ★

 Sometimes, value investments can lead to dramatic revenue growth.
 Berkshire Hathaway’s annual revenues grew from $81.66 billion in 2005 to $251.44 billion in 2018, Macrotrends estimates.
 This is a 17.5% average annual growth.

-The revenue growth paid off for Berkshire Hathaway’s shareholders in the form of astounding growth in Market Capitalization.
-Berkshire Hathaway’s market cap grew from $135.89 billion in April 2005 to $524.22 billion in September 2019.
-This was a stock price growth of over 20% per year.
+The revenue growth paid off for Berkshire Hathaway’s shareholders in the form of astounding Market Capitalization growth.
+Berkshire Hathaway’s market cap grew from $135.89 billion in April 2005 to $524.22 billion in September 2019, a stock price growth of over 20% per year.

 The Simplicity of Value Investing